 Repair and replacement of HVACR systems is a large part of what technicians do.
 The growing emphasis on energy efficiency and pollution reduction is likely to increase the demand for HVACR technicians as climate-control systems are retrofitted, upgraded, or replaced entirely.

 Job opportunities for HVACR technicians are expected to be good.
-Candidates familiar with tablet computers and electronics, as well as those who have developed troubleshooting skills, will have the best job prospects.
+Candidates familiar with tablet computers and electronics, and who attended HVAC Training Classes as well as have developed troubleshooting skills, will have the best job prospects in Michigan.

 Technicians who specialize in new installation work may experience periods of unemployment when the level of new construction activity declines.
 Maintenance and repair work, however, usually remains relatively stable.
 Business owners and homeowners depend on their climate-control or refrigeration systems year-round and must keep them in good working order, regardless of economic conditions.